 - b.
-The Practitioner will be allowed to review all evidence not restricted by regulation or statute upon which proposed changes are based.
-Following that review, the Practitioner may respond in writing to the Chief of Staff's written notice of intent.
-The Practitioner must submit a response within ten (10) workdays of the Chief of Staff's written notice.
-If requested by the Practitioner, the Chief of Staff may grant an extension for a brief period, normally not to exceed 10 additional workdays except in extraordinary circumstances. - c.
-Information will be forwarded to the Director for decision.
-The Director will make a decision on the basis of the record.
-If the Practitioner disagrees with the Director's decision, a Hearing may be requested.
-The Practitioner must submit the request for a Hearing within five (5) workdays after receipt of decision of the Director. - 2.
-Convening a Panel: The Director must appoint a review panel of three unbiased professionals, within five (5) workdays after receipt of the Practitioner's request for hearing.
-These three professionals will conduct a review and Hearing.
+In the case of a reduction in clinical privileges that does not constitute a major adverse action or is not combined with a major adverse action in accordance with VA Handbook 5021, the facility Director must appoint a review panel of at least three unbiased professionals, within 5 business days after receipt of the Practitioner's request for a hearing.
+These three professionals will conduct a review and hearing.
 At least two members of the panel must be members of the same profession.
 If specialized knowledge is required, at least one member of the panel must be a member of the same specialty.
-This review panel hearing is the only Hearing process conducted in connection with the reduction of privileges.
+This review panel hearing is the only hearing process conducted in connection with the reduction of privileges.
 Any other review processes must be conducted on the basis of the record.
-The Hearing will proceed as follows: - a.
-The Practitioner must be notified in writing of the date, time, and place of the Hearing.
-The date of the Hearing must not be less than twenty (20) workdays and not more than thirty (30) workdays from the date of notification letter. - b.
-During such Hearing, the Practitioner has the right to: - 1) Be present throughout the evidentiary proceedings - 2) Be represented by an attorney or other representative of the Practitioner's choice.
-NOTE: If the Practitioner is represented, this individual is allowed to act on behalf of the Practitioner including questioning and cross-examination of witnesses. - Cross-examine witnesses.
+The hearing will proceed as follows: - i.
+The Practitioner must be notified in writing of the date, time, and place of the hearing.
+The date of the hearing must not be less than 20 business days and not more than 30 business days from the date of the notification letter. - ii.
+During such hearing, the Practitioner has the right to: - a) Be present throughout the evidentiary proceedings. - b) Be represented by an attorney or other representative of the Practitioner's choice.
+NOTE: If the Practitioner is represented, this individual is allowed to act on behalf of the Practitioner including questioning and cross-examination of witnesses: and - c) Cross-examine witnesses.

-NOTE: The Practitioner has the right to purchase a copy of the transcript or tape of the Hearing.
+NOTE: The Practitioner has the right to purchase a copy of the transcript or tape of the hearing.